 - 1) Survey methodology and equipment See technical specification (25.05). - 2) A jump course must be surveyed (full survey) within 10 days of the event and validated by the Homologator within 3 days of the event.
 It is the responsibility of the Homologator to ensure that the buoys have not moved prior to the event.
-If there is any doubt, the Homologator should make another full survey. - 3) The Jump axis is a straight line, passing through the ramp centre, which is parallel to the line of buoys 15ST-15MT. - 4) The boat path centreline is a line from the middle of the 15ST/19ST gates to the middle of the 15ET/19ET gates. - 5) It is recommended that the 4m buoy width (15ST-19ST, 15MT-19MT, 15ET-19ET, and 15EC-19EC) is between 3.95m and 4.05m. - 6) Reference 10.16 for Jump Course Tolerance.
+If there is any doubt, the Homologator should make. - 3) The Course X Axis is a straight line that runs through the 15ST buoy and the 15MT buoy. - 4) The Course Y Axis is a perpendicular line to the Course X Axis passing through the 15MT buoy (0,0). - 5) The boat path centreline is a parallel line 2 meters from course X Axis (17 meters from the ramp). - 6) The 15ET buoy and 15EC buoy must be within +/- 4cm of Course X Axis (15ST-15MT) and must visually be straight.